dimxy/doc-dev/first-cc-heir.md

 ## 'Heir' cc contract development
 In this section I describe development of a simplified version of my 'Heir' cc contract.
 As I stated above we need to add new contract's eval code and global addresses, define 'Heir' cc contract transactions, implement the rpc interface and validation code.
-Adding new eval code and addresses is trivial and you might find in the 'Mastering Cryptocondions' JL's book.
+Adding new eval code and addresses is the same for all cc contracts and you might find hoe to do this in JL's 'Mastering Cryptocondions' book.
-Let's continue with defining Heir cc contract transaction structure.
+Let's continue with defining 'Heir' cc contract transactions.

-### 'Heir' cc contract transactions description
+### 'Heir' cc contract transactions

 Actually we need three transactions: an initial tx with which a user would create fund for inheritance, a tx for additional funding and a tx for spending funds by the owner or heir.
 I'll try to describe these tx structure with the semi-formal notation used in James Lee 'Mastering cryptocondition' book which allows to specify vins or vouts position in a tx and their description.